 1. Morning Headaches

 Morning headaches are common to most people.
 During sleep, the neck muscles must be relaxed.
 The spine is like a spring that periodically needs to uncoil and this is achieved by relieving the weight of the head, which happens only when we sleep.
 If your neck muscles are not properly relaxed, it can cause a headache just at the base of your skull.
-The combination of bed firmness, the density and size of your pillow, and your
+The combination of bed firmness, the density and size of your pillow, and your body weight are all critical and all of these factors must match to prevent morning headaches.

 2. Excessive Sneezing